-This identifier returns the error message from LCOS in the case of a failed authentication.
-It is only valid when used on the error page.
+This identifier returns the error message from LCOS in the case of a failed authentication or a WAN-connection failure.
+This identifier is only available on the general error page and the fallback error page.

 To retrieve the error message from the RADIUS server in the event of a failed authentication, use the identifier SERVERMSG.